t-d-k/LibreCrypt/docs/FAQ.md

   For example: If you mount a DoxBox file and then write a byte of data, at random, to somewhere on that mounted drive, the effect would be exactly the same as if you had randomly written the same byte to a real hard drive.

-On the other hand, if you were to write a byte to data to a random location within an umounted DoxBox, then the amount of damage caused would dependant on where that byte was written:
+On the other hand, if you were to write a byte to data to a random location within an unmounted DoxBox, then the amount of damage caused would dependant on where that byte was written:

 1. If the volume file was created with a critical data block (CDB) at the start of it, and the byte was written to the first 512 bytes of the volume file (where the CDB is located), then the volume would be unmountable, unless you had made a backup of this area of your volume, or created a keyfile - in which case, you could restore from your backup/mount from your keyfile, and continue as if nothing had happened.
 2. If the volume file was created without a critical data block, or the byte was written to any other part of your volume file, then the sector that corresponded to the location that the byte was written to would be corrupted from approximately the point the byte was written, to the end of that sector; a maximum of 512 bytes.